 PUBLIC WATER SUPPLY IN CONCORD

 Public water suppliers must add disinfectants and other additives to kill bacteria and other potentially harmful substances in the water as well as for controlling pipe corrosion and other purposes.
-The net result of this is safe water, but may include aesthetically displeasing tastes and odors, etc. Chlorine is probably the most typical of these chemicals.
-Additionally, in Concord, MA, town water tends to have levels of manganese and iron that may cause staining of fixtures, bathtubs, showers, etc. and hard water levels that may result in dull laundry and make it harder to clean than with soft water.
-(For more information on hard water, see the link at the Water Quality Association website at WQA Hard Water Info. link) This is no fault of the town, but just the cards they have been dealt.
-Water filtration or water softening to remove all of the manganese and iron would be prohibitively expensive.
+The net result of this is safe water, but may include aesthetically displeasing tastes and odors, etc. Iron, which typically shows up on the high side in testing results reported on the town’s Annual Water Quality Report, is difficult for the town’s treatment facility to completely control.
+The cost to do this would likely be prohibitive or unappealing to the town’s budget.
+Additionally, town water tends to have levels of manganese that may cause staining of fixtures, bathtubs, showers, etc. and hard water levels that may result in dull laundry and make it harder to clean than with soft water.
+(For more information on hard water, see the link at the Water Quality Association website at WQA Hard Water Info. link).

 ANNUAL CONSUMER CONFIDENCE REPORT FOR CONCORD

-Water testing should be conducted by an EPA or Massachusetts state certified laboratory If you are uncertain as to what to test for or how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
+Water testing can be performed on-site for certain items like iron, hardness, manganese, pH, alkalinity and Chlorine.
+However, to test for health threat items like radon, arsenic, nitrates, etc., a EPA or Massachusetts state certified laboratory that utilizes specialized equipment would be required.
 The closest lab to Concord for having this testing done is Nashoba Analytical in Ayer, MA.
 Nashoba Analytical website.
 They can walk you through the steps required to complete this task.

 EFFECTIVE WATER FILTRATION & WATER SOFTENER SYSTEMS

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton & Hudson, MA.
-You can reach us by email at [email protected] or by calling us at 978-777-8330.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://www.h2ocare.com.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton & Hudson, MA (Rte.
+62).
+Reach us at [email protected] or 978-777-8330.
+Articles published by the Company can be seen in Water Technology Magazines at http://www.h2opub.com.